 The Adviser serves as an affiliated securities lending agent for the Fund.
 The Bank of New York Mellon also serves as a securities lending agent.
 To the extent the Fund utilizes the Adviser as an affiliated securities lending agent, the Fund conducts its securities lending in accordance with, and in reliance upon, no-action letters issued by the SEC staff that provide guidance on how an affiliate may act as a direct agent lender and receive compensation for those services in a manner consistent with the federal securities laws.
-For the six months ended June 30, 2023, the Fund paid the Adviser \$2,660 in fees for securities lending agent services.
+For the six months ended June 30, 2023, fees paid to the Adviser were less than \$500.
 Fees paid to the Adviser for securities lending agent services, if any, are included in Dividends from affiliated money market funds on the Statement of Operations.